-At Salt, a digital recruitment agency, we have noticed a significant shift and demand in job seekers wanting the option of flexible working when looking for a new role, and it can sometimes make the difference between them accepting or rejecting a job offer.
+At Salt, we have noticed a significant shift and demand in job seekers wanting the option of flexible working when looking for a new role, and it can sometimes make the difference between them accepting or rejecting a job offer.
 In fact, 14.1 million of the UK population want flexible working, but don’t currently have it.

 Flexible working does not work for all job roles and industries but sitting in an office from 9am – 5.30pm, is a way of working that doesn’t suit everyone.
 Especially in 2020, when as long as you have a laptop and WiFi, you can log on and work from anywhere in the world, still complete your daily responsibilities and stay connected to your teams.
 It can be argued if the work is getting done, why does it matter where someone is working from?